workingDog/cyberstationFX/README.md

 ##### Databases

 *MongoDB* is used to store the current state of *CyberStation*, that is, the current list of bundles being edited, as well as the log all transactions to the Taxii servers.
-In addition, *MongoDB* can be used in the
-convertion of STIX files and the saving of bundles into a *MongoDB* database.
+Note only the current state is saved and restored, there is no history of data.
+In addition, *MongoDB* can be used in saving STIX files into a *MongoDB* database.
-To enable this, *MongoDB* must be installed and running.
+To enable these features, *MongoDB* must be installed and running.

 #### Installation and running